melissa95marin/Final-Project/README.md

 ##  2. DataSources

 The happiness scores and rankings use data from the Gallup World Poll .
-The columns following the happiness score estimate the extent to which each of six factors – Log GDP per capita, Social support, Healthy life expectancy at birth, Freedom to make life choices,Generosity ,Perceptions of corruption, Positive affect, Negative affect,Confidence in national government.
+The columns following the happiness score estimate the extent to which each of six factors – Log GDP per capita, Social support, Healthy life expectancy at birth, Freedom to make life choices, Generosity ,Perceptions of corruption, Positive affect, Negative affect, Confidence in national government.

 * The complete dataset was sourced from [World Happiness Report](https://worldhappiness.report/ed/2022/#appendices-and-data) website
 * Other additional information was found in [World Happiness Report](https://worldhappiness.report/ed/2022/#appendices-and-data) in Kaggle